-Labels on pre-packed food items will have the presence of any allergens emphasised in the ingredients list so that they stand out from the other ingredients.
-This is done for example by allergens being stated in bold or CAPITAL LETTERS.
+Currently, labels on pre-packed food items e.g. bags of flour, bottled sauces etc. will have the presence of any allergens emphasised in the ingredients list.
+Allergens will be stated in bold or CAPITAL LETTERS.

-It is also important to check the label for any 'May Contain' allergen warnings such as “Made in a factory that handles nuts”.
+When checking for allergens in the ingredients list, it is also important to check the label for any 'May Contain' allergen warnings e.g. 'Made in a factory that handles nuts'.

 If you have a food allergy and are eating out in restaurants, cafes, takeaways or buying food from places that make it themselves, ALWAYS announce your allergies or intolerances before ordering.
 This is so that the business can tell you what you can eat.

 Be aware that even if food is wrapped, it does not automatically mean that it will have allergen labelling as current provisions allow for allergen information to be given verbally in some circumstances.

 Kitchens are very busy places and if you suffer from a food allergy, you need to carefully consider the potential for mistakes to be made and the risk of accidental cross contamination, when you place an order.